Northern Australian rainfall outlook

 An expanded set of seasonal rainfall outlook maps and tables, including the probabilities of seasonal rainfall exceeding given totals (e.g. chance of receiving at least 200 mm), is available from Water and the Land.

-Outlook confidence (or accuracy) is measured by comparing how often the outlook favoured a particular category (for instance, when above median rainfall was more likely to occur than below median rainfall in a particular season), and that the more likely category was then subsequently observed.
-This measurement of skill is known as "Percent Consistent", and has been tested over the period from 1981 to 2010.
+Model accuracy (also known as model confidence or model skill) is a measure of how well a model has performed at that time of year in the past.
+One way that the Bureau measures the accuracy of its climate models is by comparing how often the outlook favoured a particular category (for example, when above median rainfall was more likely to occur than below median rainfall), and that favoured category was then subsequently observed.
+This measurement of accuracy is known as "Percent Consistent", and has been tested for the official seasonal outlook model over the period from 1981 to 2010.

-Strong consistency means that tests of the model on historical data show a strong relationship between the most likely outlook category (above/below median) and the verifying observation (above/below median).
-In areas with strong consistency, relatively high confidence can be placed in future outlook probabilities.
-Very weak consistency means the historical relationship, and therefore outlook confidence, is low.
+The accuracy levels on the maps give an indication of how well the outlooks match the observed outcomes.
+High accuracy means that tests of the model on historical data show a strong relationship between the most likely outlook category (above or below median) and the subsequent observation (above or below median).
+In areas with high accuracy, historically the model has performed very well, and hence a high degree of confidence can be placed in future outlooks.
+On the other hand, low accuracy means the model has not performed well in these regions and therefore the outlook should be used with caution.
 In the places and seasons where the outlooks are most skilful, the category of the eventual outcome (above or below median) is consistent with the category favoured in the outlook about 75% of the time.
-In the least skilful areas, the outlooks perform no better than chance.
+In the least skilful areas, the outlooks perform no better than random chance (equivalent to the "flip of a coin").

 A random forecast of above median rainfall will be correct about 50% of the time.
 For this reason, the green shading on the map shows areas where the model has greater than 50% accuracy only.
-In areas which are not coloured in green on the map, some caution should be taken when using the forecast, notably at times when there is not a strong driver of our climate (e.g., no El Niño or La Niña is present; for commentary on the state of the main climate drivers, please see our ENSO Wrap Up).
+In areas which are not coloured in green on the map, some caution should be taken when using the forecast, notably at times when there is not a strong climate influence (for example, no El Niño or La Niña is present).

 The Rainfall outlook has highest accuracy during autumn and spring, while in summer and winter there is lower skill, particularly over central Australia.